 Plus, they also look beautiful for displaying your designs in!
-You can choose from a variety of sizes that come in gorgeous colours including Powder, Champagne, and Dusty Terracotta.
+You can choose from a variety of sizes that come in gorgeous colourways including Sedona and Laguna.

 However, if you don’t want to use a plastic hoop, you could always go for a standard wooden hoop.

-When it comes to wooden hoops, I prefer the Nurge Wooden Hoops.
-These high-quality hoops are made from hard beech wood that is sanded and polished for a smooth and natural look.
+When it comes to wooden hoops, I prefer beech wooden hoops that are sanded and polished for a smooth and natural look.
 They also have a brass screw that can be tightened with a screwdriver, to keep your fabric tight in the hoop.